ManikMaity/Learn-ReactJS/broCode-react/README.md

 ````

 ### 2. Module
-- In this will create a dedicated css stylesheet specific to a component.
+- In this, we will create a dedicated CSS stylesheet specific to a component.
-- We will create a dedicated file incide src for the component like `Button`.
+- We will create a dedicated file inside src for the component like `Button`.
-- Make/Move the .jsx component like- `button.jsx` inside that folder.
+- Make/Move the .jsx component like `button.jsx` inside that folder.
-- Inside the folder ex - `Button` we will make a stylesheet for the componed like named like `button.module.css`.
+- Inside the folder ex - Button, we will make a stylesheet for the component named like `button.module.css`.
-- Write the styling like -
+- Write the styling like this:

 ```css
 /*file - button.module.css*/
 .btn{